Back to The

 Clarence left the business with his brothers

-when he went to serve in the 38th Battalion in Britain and in France
+on June 9, 1916.
+He served in the 38th Battalion in Britain and in

-He married Reba Munro in Fort William in 1928
+He married Rebecca (Reba) Munro in Fort William in 1928

 where they raised two daughters Ellen Anne and Lois.